Section Runs and Meetings for 2017

 Officer, at Dixie’s Corner, which was quite murky too.
 After

-the Eppynt Ranges and what we were going to do.
-Basically he would lead
+about the Eppynt Ranges and what we were going to do.
+Basically he

-his 4x4, on a sighting lap around the five mile TT course at speeds of
+us, in his 4x4, on a sighting lap around the five mile TT course at

-30mph.
-Then he would take us on a second lap at a faster speed and
+about 30mph.
+Then he would take us on a second lap at a faster speed

-could do a solo lap at whatever speed we felt was safe.
-By now the mist
+finally we could do a solo lap at whatever speed we felt was safe.
+By

-lifted a little and we were off.
-The first mile or two are on the main
+had lifted a little and we were off.
+The first mile or two are on the

-road to Tirabad and did have a speed limit of 30.
-This was not exactly
+public road to Tirabad and did have a speed limit of 30.
+This was not

-We did meet one or two cars coming towards us on this section but it
+stuck to.
+We did meet one or two cars coming towards us on this section

-problem.
-Once off this road and onto the rest of the track we had the
+wasn’t a problem.
+Once off this road and onto the rest of the track we

 around the course visibility was good with only a few blind bends which

-that all the road could be used for bend swinging and cutting the apex.
+meant that all the road could be used for bend swinging and cutting the

-were some tricky little bends and hills which made you think about the
+There were some tricky little bends and hills which made you think

-two laps while others, led by Rob, completed a third.
-John Fisher
+opted to do two laps while others, led by Rob, completed a third.
+John

-to pull up and take some action pictures.
-Although the roads were still
+kindly agreed to pull up and take some action pictures.
+Although the

-three laps because I was getting quicker on the second and at my age
+won’t do three laps because I was getting quicker on the second and at

-quite enough excitement”.
-From the Eppynt TT Circuit we rode over the
+that was quite enough excitement”.
+From the Eppynt TT Circuit we rode

-Tirabad and Cynghordy and on the Owls Nest Cafe in Llandovery for a cup
+ranges to Tirabad and Cynghordy and on the Owls Nest Cafe in Llandovery

-and a chat.
-Everyone made their own way home from here.
+of tea and a chat.
+Everyone made their own way home from here Before